ponselvajeganathan/syncfusion-blazor-pivot-table-mysql/README.md

 ## Full Documentation

 For detailed, step-by-step instructions including complete code examples, controller implementations, connection string configuration, CRUD operations, and advanced MySQL integration scenarios, refer to the [Pivot Table documentation for MySQL](https://blazor.syncfusion.com/documentation/pivot-table/connecting-to-data-source/mysql).

+## Support and Feedback

+- For general product questions, visit the [Syncfusion Community Forum](https://www.syncfusion.com/forums) or [Syncfusion Support](https://www.syncfusion.com/support).
+- To report an issue specific to this sample, open a GitHub issue in this repository.

+## License

+This is a Syncfusion sample project provided to demonstrate product usage.
+Review the [Syncfusion license terms](https://www.syncfusion.com/sales/pricing?category=ui-components) before using Syncfusion components in your own applications.